 Fire will continue to move to the east/northeast.

 Low confidence.
 Personnel are exhausted.
 Some additional resources are trickling in.

 CDF Team 9 is in unified command with Forest Service, and San Miguel.
-1 civilian has been killed and 21 injured by this fire.
+5 civilians have been killed and 21 injured by this fire.
 4500 people are or have been threatened and evacuated.
 An estimated 200 homes have been destroyed or damaged.
 1500 homes are or have been threatened.
 Detailed damage assessment is about 55% complete and those numbers are reported in section 24.
 Initial attack resources are being rested.
 Crew R&R stations have been established on the fire.
 Resource requests are critical.
-NORCAL Team 1, a Type 2 federal incident management team, integrated with CAL FIRE Team 9 today at 1000 hrs.
+NORCAL Team 1, a Type 2 federal incident management team, is integrated with CAL FIRE Team 9.